jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 - A package resource item in the Report
 - A Items as Resources, IAR Gutter with compare / resource file lookup.

+### Recent Updates:
+- 2 jan 2024 Add support for core database and web for non XM Cloud
+- 30 sep 2023 Add package option in report.

 ## PowerShell only
 Certainly with Sitecore XM Cloud there is more resistance to extend the Sitecore CMS using c# code in a custom DLL.
 But with Sitecore PowerShell a lot can be done these tools are completely in Sitecore PowerShell and everything is in Sitecore items no files needed.